 About CADC of Allentown

-The Community Action Development Corporation of Allentown is a subsidiary of the Community Action Committee of the Lehigh Valley, the premier anti-poverty agency in the region, with a $30 million budget and 100 employees operating a wide range of programs designed to improve the quality of life for low-income people in the region.
+The Community Action Development Corporation of Allentown is a subsidiary of the Community Action Lehigh Valley, the premier anti-poverty agency in the region, with a $30 million budget and 100 employees operating a wide range of programs designed to improve the quality of life for low-income people in the region.
 Those programs include the Second Harvest Food Bank, the Sixth Street Shelter, Community Action Better Homes (housing initiatives like homeownership counseling and foreclosure mitigation and an array of housing rehab activities), and the Rising Tide Community Loan Fund that offers small business and microenterprise assistance and financing.

 CADC Allentown offers neighborhood development programming in the neighborhoods of center city.